Homemade Dill Pickle Chips

 These Homemade Dill Pickle Chips take a few easy steps to transform simple cucumbers into fresh and crunchy, delicious pickle chips.
 Perfect for snacking, sandwiches and of course, burgers.
 These are not like sweet bread and butter pickles.
 There is very little sugar, so they are more on the tart side with slight sweetness.

 Labor Day is the last hurrah before the official end of summer and the final cookout of the year.
-This year I’m making slow cooker Guinness beer brats, click this text for recipe and these pickle chips are the perfect accompaniment for those.
-If you’re a football fan and like to have friends over to watch the game, they are perfect for that too.
+This year I’m making Slow Cooker Beer Brats along with these pickle chips are the perfect accompaniment for those.

 A little word of caution when you start the pickling liquid.
 Do not put your head anywhere near the pan when the vinegar has heated up because a vinegar steam facial is not fun.

 The pickling liquid has mustard seeds and dill seeds.
 I opted to add fresh dill for looks and also for extra dilly flavor.
 I could not find proper pickling cucumbers so I tried it with English cucumbers and they work just fine.
 This recipe yields 2-16 ounce (473 ml) jars so if you have the nice giant jars, you can double the recipe.

 The sweetness can be altered to suit your palette.
 This recipe is the perfect balance of vinegar to sweet, but if you like your pickles on the sweeter side, you can add more sugar to taste and that’s it!
 You’ve made your own homemade dill pickle chips.